-Cycle touring in Hampshire is probably best in the New Forest and on the Isle of Wight.
+Cycle touring in Hampshire is probably best on the Isle of Wight.
 There are some other isolated routes too, such as National Cycle Network Route 23 between Basingstoke and Winchester and National Cycle Network Route 24 between Salisbury and Southampton, but these routes contain long stretches of rural cycling with not much to see and do on the way.
 Do not be fooled by the famous South Downs Way.
 This route is really something for mountain bikes only and not suitable for hybrid bike and/or family "cruising".

 A great help for you to plan your routes in Hampshire will be the Sustrans' Hampshire & Island of Wight Cycle Map.
 This map covers the National Cycle Network of Hampshire.
 For cycling on the Isle of Wight, we recommend using this map too, in combination with our route suggestions on our Isle of Wight page.